 $40,000 – $49,999 = $80.00/hr

-In addition to fees for mediation services, there is a $50 MMC administrative costs.
+In addition to the hourly fees for mediation services, each party typically splits MMC’s $50 administrative fee.

 For information or assistance, call 803-714-1176.